kdoore/CS2335-Gitbook/state_controlled_ui-text.md

 ###Canvas and Event System
 When we add a UI Text element to our scene, it also creates a *Canvas GameObject* and an *EventSystem GameObject* in the scene.
 We won't use the EventSystem object in this phase of the project, but it's important to realize this is required for any user-interaction with UI elements, when copying UI elements between scenes, always make sure the new scene has an EventSystem GameObject in the Hierarchy - this is a difficult error to debug.
 The Canvas object is the container for any UI-Text objects in our scene, and our Text object's transform object is defined relative to the canvas since the Text is a child of Canvas in the Hierarchy panel.
 Adding additional UI elements to the scene does cause additional Canvas or EventSystem gameObjects to be added to the scene.

-For this project, let's attach the stateController.cs script file to the canvas object (instead of the text or main camera game objects) since we'll be controlling several Text-UI objects which are all contained in the canvas game object from the script, this isn't necessary but it is logical that we'll want to attach scripts to objects we're controlling.
+For this project, let's attach the NumberGame.cs script file to the canvas object (instead of the text or main camera game objects) since we'll be controlling several Text-UI objects which are all contained in the canvas game object from the script, this isn't necessary but it is logical that we'll want to attach scripts to objects we're controlling.

 ###Code for UI-Text Integration

-In our stateController.cs script, we need to add a new UnityEngine code library so that we can access the UI library functions.
+In our NumberGame.cs script, we need to add a new UnityEngine code library so that we can access the UI library functions.
 We also need to create a script Text variable for each UI-Text GameObject that will be linked to the UI Text in the game scene so that it can modify the properties of the UI-Text GameObject.
 We need to make sure our Text variables are declared as public instance variables so that they will show up in the script-component section of the inspector panel for the object that we've attached our script to.

 ````java
 using UnityEngine;